CAMBRIDGE BRASS BAND

 for replicas of the medals these people earned and the numbers of people visiting battlefields throughout Europe.

 The New Zealand Government designated six major First World War battles as having ‘National Significance’ to New Zealand thus warranting special commemorative services and high level diplomatic and political attendance.
-The final one of these commemorations is on 4 November 2018 – the Liberation of Le Quesnoy in Northern France by soldiers of the New Zealand Division.
+The final one of these commemorations was on the 4th of November 2018 – the Liberation of Le Quesnoy in Northern France by soldiers of the New Zealand Division.

 Lt Averill leads the assault at Le Quesnoy.